Bob74/bob74_ipl/README.md

-# Fix Holes In The Map (Updated to After Hours DLC)
+# Fix Holes In The Map (Updated to Diamond Casino DLC)

 The purpose of this script is to fix the holes in the map by loading zones that aren’t loaded by default.
 I’ve added quite a lot of places to load, based on [Mikeeh’s script](https://forum.fivem.net/t/release-load-unloaded-ipls/5911).
 If you just want to fix the holes in the map, then use this resource as provided.